 - Poor nutrition (due to the inability to chew correctly)

 - Sinus expansion

 At Ocean Oral and Maxillofacial Surgery, we are committed to helping you regain healthy jaw function through bone grafting and other treatments.
-We invite you to contact us today to schedule a consultation with Dr. David McAninch and Dr. Robert Kiken and learn more about our bone grafting and other jaw treatments in Lompoc and Santa Barbara, California.
+We invite you to contact us today to schedule a consultation with Dr. David McAninch and Dr. Robert Kiken and learn more about our bone grafting and other jaw treatments in Santa Barbara, California.